CS232-Labs/Lab2-2023/README.md

 end entity;
 ```

-Please make sure you use this exact naming convention for entities as well as ports.
+(Please) make sure you use this exact naming convention for entities as well as ports!

 ## Question 2 (30 marks)
 In this question you'll be designing a 4x16 decoder using 2x4 decoders.
 Once again this must be designed without sequential coding of any sorts.
 The goal is to modularize your code as much as possible.
 Use the following entity definition.